fabien0102/ts-to-zod/README.md

 ```

 That's it, go to `src/nowIcanValidateEverything.ts` file, you should have all the exported `interface` and `type` as Zod schemas with the following name pattern: `${originalType}Schema`.

+## Zod Version Support

+This package now supports **Zod v4** (`^4.0.14`).
+The generated schemas take advantage of Zod v4's powerful features while maintaining compatibility with existing TypeScript types.

+**Note:** If you need Zod v3 support, please use ts-to-zod v3.x series.

+## Zod v4 Migration Guide

+If you are upgrading from Zod v3 to v4, please refer to the [Zod v4 Migration Guide](./docs/ZOD_V4_MIGRATION_GUIDE.md).

 ## Embedded validation